pyvec/naucse.python.cz/lessons/git-en/install/index.md

 {{ anchor('config') }}
 ## Settings

-There can be more collaborators in one project in Git.
+Several people can collaborate in one project in Git.
-To find out who did specific change we need to tell Git our name and e-mail.
+To track who make a specific change, we need to tell Git our name and e-mail.
-At the command prompt, enter the following commands, but change the name and address:
+At the command prompt, enter the following commands, but change the name and address to yours:

 ```console
 $ git config --global user.name "Adéla Novotná"